pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 ## Overview

-Pachyderm Notebooks is a **JupyterHub server and a customized JupyterLab UI running next to your Pachyderm cluster**.
+Pachyderm Notebooks is a **customized JupyterHub deployment running inside and authenticated to your Pachyderm cluster.**.

-The Jupiter notebooks spawned from Notebooks provide data scientists with a familiar way to sample (mount repositories) or experiment with data and code written in Python.
+The Jupyter notebooks spawned from Notebooks provide data scientists with a familiar way to sample (mount repositories) or experiment with data and code written in Python.
 Because those experiments are running on Pachyderm, Data scientists benefit from the complete reproducibility that data versioning and lineage offer, while ML engineers can productionize those pipelines faster, efficiently, and securely.

 ## Base Image